Permian–Triassic extinction event: Methane clathrate gasification

 Massive release of methane from these clathrates may have contributed to the PTME, as scientists have found worldwide evidence of a swift decrease of about 1% in the^{13}C ⁄ ^{12}C ratioin carbonate rocks from the end-Permian.
 This is the first, largest, and fastest of a series of excursions (decreases and increases) in the ratio, until it abruptly stabilised in the middle Triassic, followed soon afterwards by the recovery of calcifying shelled sealife.
 The seabed probably contained methane hydrate deposits, and the lava caused the deposits to dissociate, releasing vast quantities of methane.

-A vast release of methane might cause significant global warming since methane is a very powerful greenhouse gas.
+A large release of methane could cause significant global warming, since methane is a very potent greenhouse gas.
 Strong evidence suggests the global temperatures increased by about 6 °C (10.8 °F) near the equator and therefore by more at higher latitudes: a sharp decrease in oxygen isotope ratios (^{18}O ⁄ ^{16}O); the extinction of Glossopteris flora (Glossopteris and plants that grew in the same areas), which needed a cold climate, with its replacement by floras typical of lower paleolatitudes.
 It was also suggested that a large-scale release of methane and other greenhouse gases from the ocean into the atmosphere was connected to the anoxic events and euxinic (sulfidic) events at the time, with the exact mechanism compared to the 1986 Lake Nyos disaster.

 The clathrate hypothesis seemed the only proposed mechanism sufficient to cause a global 1% reduction in the ^{13}C ⁄ ^{12}C ratio.
 While a variety of factors may have contributed to the ratio drop, a 2002 review found most of them insufficient to account for the observed amount: